psuuc-jbgarcia/evalsys/RISK.md

 - Risk: If panels can select a non-active rubric, the backend may validate scores against one rubric but save the evaluation under another rubric.
 - Suggested fix: Validate scores against the submitted `rubricId`, or restrict panels to only the active rubric.

-## 2. Evaluation Total May Not Be Saved During Update
+## 2. Evaluation Total May Not Be Saved During Update -done

 - Files:
   - `back-end/src/controllers/evaluation.controller.js`